xpack-dev-tools/qemu-arm-xpack/README-RELEASE.md

 No need to add a tag here, it'll be added when the release is created.

+### Check the latest upstream release

+- currently does not apply

 ### Increase the version

 Determine the version (like `2.8.0`) and update the `scripts/VERSION`